zzz0906/LeetCode/2021_Dec/Readme.md

 Using this condition, we do not need to check the 1 and 0 of the sqaures above.
 Because, we can use f[i-1][j-1] => to expand current i,j.
 But we shall check the matrix from f[i-1][j-1] => last line's maximal square, f[i-1][j-1] most right 1 because it's 1's sqaure, we need to j - check most right 1 - j is still all 1.
 If not, we need to find the nearest 0 and break.
 In the same way, we can find the longest vertical 1 for the column j.
 And because we have use f[i-1][j-1] to represent the square in the left upper square.
 If our check all of them are 1, then the maximal square for i,j is f[i-1,j-1] ohterwise f[i,j] is the minimal of (column's longest 1 and row's longest 1).

 AC!

+## 1200.
+Minimum Absolute Difference

+Given an array of distinct integers arr, find all pairs of elements with the minimum absolute difference of any two elements.

+Return a list of pairs in ascending order(with respect to pairs), each pair [a, b] follows

+a, b are from arr
+a < b
+b - a equals to the minimum absolute difference of any two elements in arr

+2 <= arr.length <= 10^5
+-10^6 <= arr[i] <= 10^6

+sort it and then the minimum absolute diff will be the adjacent element for the current elements.
+Thus we can put them into the answre list. let me try.